-Redentore festival is very popular among Venetians.
-The celebrations start on the Saturday.
-In the evening they close the Giudecca Canal to public transport and you can only go there by private boat.
-Then you must stop there for a few hours until traffic is opened again.
+The Redentore festival is very popular among Venetians, the celebrations start on the Saturday: in the evening the Giudecca Canal is closed to public transport, you can only go there by private boat and then you must stop there for a few hours until traffic is opened again.
 Why?
 Well, there is a unique show on that night!
-Venetians decorate their boats with balloons, flowers and candles.
-People have dinner on the boats or they organize long tables all along the canal side on Giudecca island.
+All boats are decorated with balloons, flowers and candles, people have dinner on the boats or they organize long tables all along the canal side on Giudecca island.

-Redentore festival is a chance to party together, to celebrate the sense of community that is still surviving in Venice.
-During the Redentore festival night friends, neighbours and relatives organize their dinner together.
-The most typical food consists of bigoli with onion and anchovies, sweet and sour sardines, stuffed duck, escargots and the most typical summer fruit: watermelon!
+It’s a chance to party together, to celebrate the sense of community that is still surviving in Venice.
+During Redentore night friends, neighbours and relatives organize their dinner together: the most typical food consists of bigoli with onion and anchovies, sweet and sour sardines, stuffed duck, escargots and the most typical summer fruit: watermelon!
 Wine is another protagonist of the night, together with music and celebrations.